Auto Trader cars

 In this context, direct emissions refer to the pollution emitted when the vehicle is being used on the road.

 Conventional vehicles use an internal combustion engine (ICE) which produces direct emissions through the vehicle’s tailpipe – known as tailpipe emissions.
 ICE also produce direct emissions through the fuel system during evaporation.
 Fully electric cars, on the other hand, emit zero direct emissions since they run on electricity.
+As the UK and other countries ramp up their efforts to decarbonize the energy grid, the overall environmental impact of electric cars continues to decrease, making them an even greener option in 2024.
+Battery recycling initiatives are improving, reducing the environmental footprint of electric car batteries.
 There are, of course, many elements to producing and running a car – you can learn more about the total environmental impact in our guide: How green are electric cars?

 4. Home charging points make electric cars more convenient